RAFTA-AIRBORNE/AEMpyX_public/README.md

 </p>

-Enjoy, read the docs, but please keep in mind that this is an experimental software, and will contain errors.
+Enjoy, read the docs, but please keep in mind that this is an experimental software, and will contain plenty of errors.
 Use at your own risk!
 However, we will frequently update the repository correcting bugs, and adding additional functionality.

 D. Kiyan & V. Rath